rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 URL, it updates the `options` with the URL and makes a POST request to the Indexing API to request indexing.
 The response from the API is then logged to the console.

-One thing to keep in mind that by default, the daily request quota per project is 200.
+One thing to keep in mind is that by default, the daily request quota per project is
-But you can request more [quota][quota-and-pricing] if you need it.
+200. But you can request more [quota][quota-and-pricing] if you need it.

 ## Resources